ABridoux/BooleanExpressionEvaluation/README.md

-#  About Expressions
+#  About boolean expressions

 This library is useful to evaluate a string expression like `variable1 >= 2 && variable2 = "Value"`.
-The variables are provided by an object implementing the `VariablesProvider` protocol, which only requires the object to be able to return an array of  `[String : String]` representing the variables and their values.
+The variables are provided by a dictionary `[String : String]` representing the variables and their values.

 ## Requirements
 - Swift 5